alperenavan882/Major-Assignment/README.md

 #  Operating From Command Line Instructions
-You can either open executables easilty with ./1There is a separate C++ file for each problem.
+You can either open executables easily from folders also there is a separate C++ file for each problem.
 At the beginning of each file are instructions for solving a specific problem.
 There is a separate C++ file for each problem.
 At the beginning of each file are instructions for solving a specific problem.

 Follow these steps to resolve any problems: